 If you’ve spent much time outside in Arizona, you have more than likely encountered a group of javelina along the way.
 Maybe driving through a park, or along a hiking trail...These stinky, hoofed raiders of the night have been known to invade campsites and residential gardens in search of an easy snack.
 Otherwise known as the collared peccary (Tayassu tajacu), javelina range is relatively widespread and they can be found in Texas, New Mexico, Arizona, through Mexico and into the South American country of Argentina!
-After reading this Arizona wildlife guide, we hope you have a better understanding of this often misunderstood, and certainly unique Arizona resident.
+After reading this Arizona wildlife guide, and checking out this other great javelina resource, we hope you have a better understanding of this often misunderstood, and certainly unique Arizona resident.

 Although they resemble pigs, javelina are actually members of the peccary family.
 Pigs are an old-world species that were introduced to North America from Europe back in the days of heavy exploration.
 Peccaries are a new-world species and native to the western hemisphere.
 Of the four types of peccaries found throughout north, central, and southern Americas, the collared peccary is the only one to have taken up residence in Arizona.
 Undoubtedly the collared peccary was named this because of the white “collar” found at the junction of head and body.